Target (ULAE 147)

 Seattle Art Museum, Seattle

 A master printmaker since 1960, Jasper Johns Target, (ULAE 147), 1974 color screenprint is one of the Artist's most iconic prints; without question, considered an important example from his Target series.
-Technically, this color screenprint has the similar complexity of Jasper Johns encaustic works on canvas, which have a rich depth or layering.
-Jasper Johns has mastered the screenprinting technique utilizing 27 color screens, that mimic the layering he achieves in his encaustic paintings.
+Technically, Jasper Johns Target, (ULAE 147), 1974 color screenprint has the similar complexity of Jasper Johns unique encaustic works on canvas, which have a rich depth or layering.
+Jasper Johns has mastered the screenprinting technique utilizing 27 color screens, that mimic the layering achieved in his series of encaustic paintings.

 A master printmaker since 1960, Jasper Johns Target, (ULAE 147), 1974 color screenprint is one of the Artist's most iconic prints; without question, considered an important example from his Target series.
-Technically, this color screenprint has the similar complexity of Jasper Johns encaustic works on canvas, which have a rich depth or layering.
-Jasper Johns has mastered the screenprinting technique utilizing 27 color screens, that mimic the layering he achieves in his encaustic paintings.
-Absolutely stunning visually, Target, 1974 and is among the most complex print published during his extraordinary six decades of creating limited edition prints.
-Jasper Johns Target, (ULAE 147), 1974 has been so successfully created, it feels like one of his unique works on paper, right down to the many drips of paint.
+Technically, Jasper Johns Target, (ULAE 147), 1974 color screenprint has the similar complexity of Jasper Johns unique encaustic works on canvas, which have a rich depth or layering.
+Jasper Johns has mastered the screenprinting technique utilizing 27 color screens, that mimic the layering achieved in his series of encaustic paintings.

 Jasper Johns Target Art Institute of Chicago